lod4hss-apps/logre/README.md

 - Have basic knowledge of terminal usage ([here is a basic tutorial](https://www.freecodecamp.org/news/command-line-for-beginners/))
 - Have a recent Python installation (above 3.8) ([here is a Python installation tutorial](https://realpython.com/installing-python/))
 - Have Git installed ([here is a Git installation tutorial](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
-- Linux & macOS users: Have "make" installed
+- Linux & macOS users: Have "make" installed:
+    - For Linux: `sudo apt install make`
+    - For macOS: `xcode-select --install`

 ### Install Logre locally